Mayank0255/Stackoverflow-Clone-Frontend/README.md

 1. Create a `.env` file and the format should be as given in `.env.example`.
 2. Run these commands then -
     ```
-    npm i (Install all the dependencies)

-    cd client (Move to client directory)

-    npm i (Install all the client side dependencies)
+    npm run installDep (To install all the dependencies)

-    npm audit fix (Run whenever it dhows that there are vulnerabilities)
+    npm run auditDep (Run this to audit fix all the vulnerabilities)
     ```
 3. Run `databaseConfig.sql` file in the mysql client
     ```